Noxdew/Knights-Of-Discord/README.md

 The project is work in progress.

-The current step if building and maintaining the game environment in all servers the Bot is present.
+We are currently working on setting up the game environment and ensuring its integrity.

 ## Contributing
 1. Fork this repository